kiranjagz/SalesApp2/README.md

 D – Dependency Inversion Principle

-Console application to try to implement best practives, with some unit tests.
+Console application to try to implement best practices, with some unit tests.
 Not complete yet, still some refactor and cleaning of code